tjatoba/Desenvolve-GBTech/README.md

 #### ** Portifolio Project **

-Creating portfolio as an exercise for the "Desenvolve" Scholarship program, financed by Grupo Boticário.
+Creating portfolio as an exercise for the "Desenvolve" Scholarship Program, financed by Grupo Boticário.

 **FEATURES:**